ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/sync_notes/_index.md

 - `fdp run config.yaml` will run the submission script referred to in the `config.yaml`
 - `fdp commit <some-token> | <path/to/file>` will mark a code run or a specific file (and all of its provenance) to be synced back to the remote registry (once we've worked out how to refer to code runs in an intuitive way?)
 - `fdp push` will sync back any committed changes to the remote registry and upload any associated data to the remote data store (but we still haven't determined how to specify what to store where)

-***

-The current bits that may ultimately form the backend are written in python.

 Other commands that might be useful: